mikadosoftware/devmanual/docs/conceptchapters/sm_software_literacy.rst

 have fun learning some new stuff.

 I hope you enjoy what is getting pushed out of my brain.
 I also hope it helps you.

+Fake News: crowd behaviour (rumour) in a crowd of publishers (it's not facebook that has caused it, they just monitor all the publishers - you can hear anyone in the crowd shout anything.  we need to chart our own course in a crowd - this is a crowd where we follow not because we are physically pushed but because we choose to / do not see guided alternatives

+potential mixes include libertarian paternalism ...